rudeboybert/forestecology/README.md

 overfitting.
 Additionally, these models can test whether the species identity of competitors matters using a permutation test-style shuffling of competitor identity (under the null hypothesis) and subsequently evaluating if model performance changes.

-See Kim et al. (2021) [The `forestecology` R package for fitting and assessing neighborhood models of the effect of interspecific competition on the growth of trees](http://doi.org/10.1002/ece3.8129) for a full description.
+See Kim et al. (2021) [The `forestecology` R package for fitting and assessing neighborhood models of the effect of interspecific competition on the growth of trees](http://doi.org/10.1002/ece3.8129) for a full description; the source code for this paper can be found in the `paper/` folder.

 ## Example analysis